fbpx

 This varies according to your goals and situation.
 After the initial session, any further review sessions will be discussed and decided upon between you and your dietitian.

-Sex therapy is a specialised form of counseling aimed at addressing concerns related to sexuality and intimacy.
+Sex therapy is a specialised form of counselling aimed at addressing concerns related to sexuality and intimacy.
 Whether you’re experiencing difficulties with arousal, performance, communication, or relationship issues, sex therapy provides a safe and supportive space to explore and address these concerns with the guidance of a trained therapist.

 Sex therapy can assist individuals and couples with a wide range of concerns, including erectile dysfunction, premature ejaculation, low libido, sexual pain disorders, difficulties with orgasm, sexual trauma, communication challenges, and navigating sexual orientation or identity issues.